Know your hazards

 The key to surviving any emergency or disaster situation is planning.
 Discuss emergency plans with each household member.
 All members of the household should share in the preparation decisions.
 Be sure to consider anyone with access and functional needs or disabilities.
 Make sure everyone knows where the closest fire station, medical facility, and police station are located.

-What would you do if basic services - water, gas, electricity or telephones - were cut off?
+Consider what you would do if basic services - water, gas, electricity, or telephones - were cut off?
 Most disasters will keep local officials busy for at least 72 hours (3-days).
-Officials and relief workers will be on the scene during and after the emergency, but they cannot reach everyone immediately.
+Officials and first responders will be on the scene during and after the emergency, but they cannot reach everyone immediately.
 Families and communities can and do cope with emergencies by preparing in advance and working together as a team.